AI-and-the-Web-UOS/Search-Server/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## 📎 License
-Copyright 2022 Cornelius Wolff, Christine Arnold, Jonah Schlie
+Copyright 2022 Cornelius Wolff, Christine Arnoldt, Jonah Schlie

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.